icon-bg

 Total Network Inventory

 For optimal network security, organizations need complete visibility over IT infrastructure.
-Total Network Inventory software provides this through automatic collection of hardware and software details like:
+Total Network Inventory Professional software provides this through automatic collection of hardware and software details like:

-• All authorized and unauthorized endpoints;
+• All authorized and unauthorized endpoints.

-• Active and inactive devices;
+• Active and inactive devices.

-• Critical applications and services;
+• Critical applications and services.

 • User logins and access permissions.